mudge/jquery_example/README.markdown

-*WARNING: The current version of this plugin is not yet compatible with jQuery 1.6+*

-jQuery Form Example Plugin 1.4.3
+jQuery Form Example Plugin 1.5
 ======================================

 This is a jQuery plugin to populate form inputs with example text that